 In the case of disaster situations, BD plays an important role in disaster management processes since it is possible to apply data mining (DM) and analysis techniques to analyze patterns and predict disasters, allowing the development of appropriate disaster management strategies from the data collected that have occurred in the past [6].

 In this way, the application of BD technologies assists agents in the decision-making process, since they enable identifying potential risks and, consequently, the development of appropriate strategies to cope with disaster situations, thus increase the resilience of the SC [2].

 This research aims to apply a data-driven approach to extract information about disasters in the context of a SC to contribute to improving the way the city is managed.
 The objective is to perform a descriptive and predictive analysis of the data provided by the Lisbon City Hall that contains information regarding incidents that occurred in the city.
 This analysis is going to be performed using two different data sources: data regarding occurrences registered by firefighters between the years 2011 and 2018 both descriptive and predictive analysis are going to be carried out.
 The second dataset, where only a descriptive analysis of the data is going to be conducted, comes from the application "Na Minha Rua Lx" [8], which is an application for intervention request management in the city of Lisbon.
-In both cases, the analysis was conducted in two phases, where in a first moment a general analysis of the reported occurrences was carried out and in a second moment the analysis focused on occurrences that affected buildings in the city.
+In both cases, the analysis was conducted in two phases, where in a first moment a general analysis of the reported occurrences that affected buildings in the city

-2 State of the Art
+2 State of the art